UniversalDependencies/docs/workgroups/core.md

-If the arguments are realized as personal pronouns, the subject is in the nominative form _(yo, tú, él, nosotros, vosotros, ellos)_ and the object is in the accusative _(me, te, le, nos, os, les)._ Nouns do not inflect for case in Spanish.
+If the arguments are realized as personal pronouns, the subject is in the nominative form _(yo, tú, él, nosotros, vosotros, ellos)_ and the object is in the accusative _(me, te, lo, nos, os, los)._ Nouns do not inflect for case in Spanish.

 If both core arguments are present and if they are realized as full noun phrases, the prototypical word order is the same as in English: the subject